RiverMichael/project-exam-1-RiverMichael/README.md

 ### Description

 This was my _project exam_ for my first year at [Noroff](https://www.noroff.no).
-The assignment was to create a blog using [WordPress](https://www.wordpress.org) as CMS and then fetch the content from the WordPress API, and build a responsive website using HTML, CSS, and JavaScript.
+The assignment was to create a blog using [WordPress](https://www.wordpress.org) as CMS, fetch the content from the WordPress API, and build a responsive website using HTML, CSS, and JavaScript.

-The WordPress API is hosted on a droplet by [Digitalocean](https://www.digitalocean.com) and for the deployment of the website I'm using [Vercel](https://www.vercel.com).
+My WordPress API is hosted on a droplet by [Digitalocean](https://www.digitalocean.com) and for the deployment of the website I used [Vercel](https://www.vercel.com).

 ### Built With